merimak/802_15_4MACperf_datasets/README.md

 **Experimental setup**.
 To  understand  the  MAC-level packet delivery  performance several experiments in the wilab2 testbed have been set up.
-We used up to 30 RM090 nodes with an IEEE 802.15.4 radio organized in a star-like network topology, as shown on the figure below.
+We used 28 RM090 nodes with an IEEE 802.15.4 radio organized in a star-like network topology, as shown on the figure below.
 All nodes use a CSMA/CA MAC protocol and periodically generate a 100 B message to a single receiver located in the center of the topology.
 The transmission power  is  set  to  the  maximum, i.e. 5dBm,  to  ensure all nodes are in communication range.
-To incorporate all factors that impact the MAC performance we setup several experiments varying the number of sending nodes (2-30 nodes), and the application traffic load (1pckt/2, 1pckt/, 2pckts/, 4pckts/s, 8pckts/s, 16pckts/s and 64pckts/s).
+To incorporate all factors that impact the MAC performance we setup several experiments varying the number of sending nodes (2-28 nodes), and the application traffic load (1pckt/2, 1pckt/, 2pckts/, 4pckts/s, 8pckts/s, 16pckts/s and 64pckts/s).
-We used a USRP B210 to generate cofacentrollable interference patterns by transmitting a modulated carrier for 2ms, followed by a 8ms idle period.
+We used a USRP B210 to generate controllable interference patterns by transmitting a modulated carrier for 2ms, followed by a 8ms idle period.

 ![experiment_setup](https://cloud.githubusercontent.com/assets/7999611/21597995/51e8ae4a-d154-11e6-8984-554d0109b8b1.png)